Ghulam Azam: Arrest and incarceration

 On 11 January 2012, Azam was arrested on charges of committing crimes against humanity and peace, genocide and war crimes in 1971 by the International Crimes Tribunal.
 His petition for bail was rejected by the ICT, and he was sent to Dhaka Central Jail.
-However, three hours later he was taken to the Bangabandhu Sheikh Mujib Medical University (BSMMU) hospital for a medical check-up because of his health issues.
+However, three hours later, he was taken to the Bangabandhu Sheikh Mujib Medical University (BSMMU) hospital for a medical check-up because of health issues.

 According to The Daily Star, Azam was allowed to remain in a hospital prison cell despite being declared fit for trial by a medical team on 15 January.
 The same paper later acknowledged that he had been placed there because to his "ailing condition".

 Azam's health was deteriorating rapidly after being imprisoned.
-His wife, Syeda Afifa Azam reported in several newspapers as being shocked about Azam's treatment and stated that he was very weak and had lost 3 kilograms in a month due to malnutrition.
-She described his treatment as "a gross violation of human rights" even though he was kept in a hospital prison cell.
+His wife, Syeda Afifa Azam, reported in several newspapers as being shocked about Azam's treatment and stated that he was very weak and had lost 3 kilograms in a month due to malnutrition.
+She described his treatment as "a gross violation of human rights," even though he was kept in a hospital prison cell.

 Azam's wife complained that he had been denied proper family visits and access to books, saying that this amounted to "mental torture".
 The Daily Star reported that Azam's wife and his counsels were allowed to meet him on 18 February.

-On 25 February 2012, The Daily Star further reported that Azam's nephew was denied a visit shortly before he was about to enter hospital prison.
-This was despite the application for the visit being first approved.
+On 25 February 2012, The Daily Star reported that Azam's nephew was denied a visit shortly before he entered the hospital prison, even though the application had initially been approved.

 During the trial, former advisor to the Caretaker government of Bangladesh, human rights activist and witness for the prosecution, Sultanaa Kamal said:

 In brutality, Ghulam Azam is synonymous with German ruler Hitler who had influential role in implementation and execution of genocide and ethnic cleansing.

 In response to this statement, the defence counsel pointed out that the comparison was a fallacy and "fake with malicious intention" as Hitler held state power, which Azam did not and that in 1971, General Tikka Khan and Yahya Khan held state power.
 Prosecutor of ICT, Zead-Al-Malum said:

 He was the one making all the decisions, why would he need to be on any committee?
 Being Hitler was enough for Hitler in World War II.

 Islamic activists from different countries expressed their concerns for Mr. Azam.
-The International Union of Muslim Scholars, chaired by Yusuf al-Qaradawi called the arrest "disgraceful", and called on the Bangladesh government to release him immediately, stating that "the charge of Professor Ghulam Azam and his fellow scholars and Islamic activists of committing war crimes more than forty years ago is irrational and cannot be accepted".
+The International Union of Muslim Scholars, chaired by Yusuf al-Qaradawi, called the arrest "disgraceful," and called on the Bangladesh government to release him immediately, stating that "the charge of Professor Ghulam Azam and his fellow scholars and Islamic activists of committing war crimes more than forty years ago is irrational and cannot be accepted".

 The judicial process under which Azam was on trial was criticized by international organizations such as Human Rights Watch and Amnesty International.
+Human Rights Watch criticized the "strong judicial bias towards the prosecution and grave violations of due process rights", calling the trial process deeply flawed and unable to meet international fair trial standards.